Concealed Weapon Permit

 An administrative complaint from the Department of Agriculture and Consumer Services, Division of Licensing, is mailed certified mail return receipt.

-The administrative complaint informs you of the right to a hearing pursuant to Chapter 120, Florida Statutes.
-The administrative complaint advises you that a request for a hearing must be made within 21 days of the date of receipt of the complaint.
+The administrative complaint informs you of the right to a hearing according to Chapter 120, Florida Statutes.
+The administrative complaint advises you that a request for a hearing must be made within 21 days of receipt of the complaint.

 Florida Deputy Clerk of the Department of Agriculture and Consumer ServicesDivision of Licensing